Stage 3 students using iPads and digital pencils during the AR adaptations incursion to create augmented reality videos about invertebrate adaptations

 Learning intentions

-Stage 3 student creating a detailed digital drawing of an invertebrate on an iPad and recording observations in a fieldwork journal
+Stage 3 student creating a detailed digital drawing of an invertebrate on an iPad.
+Creating a digital drawing

 Adaptations lab